Bob Moore (executive): Career

 In 1988, the mill was torched by an arsonist.
 The company reopened in 1989, growing to national distribution and, in 2000, international distribution.
 Bob's Red Mill grew to $100 million in revenue by 2010, with business expanding globally.
 Moore transitioned the company of then 209 workers to an employee stock ownership plan that year.
 By April 2020, the company was entirely owned by its more than 700 employees.
 Moore described his plan for employee ownership and profit-sharing as rooted in his Christian belief that "The Bible says to do unto others as you would have them do unto you."

+In 2016, at the age of 87, Moore competed for the Golden Spurtle in Scotland's World Porridge Making Championship.
+The Golden Spurtle, named for the specialized utensil made to stir porridge, is awarded annually to the person able to make the best traditional porridge, using only oatmeal, water, and salt.
+The 23rd annual competition was judged blind by two trained chefs and two professional crime writers.
+Moore took home the Golden Spurtle, besting seventeen other contestants in the traditional porridge category.

 Moore retired as CEO in 2018, remaining a board member at Bob's Red Mill until his death.

 Philanthropy

 In 2011, the Moores donated $5 million to Oregon State University to develop a center to study whole grains called the Moore Family Center for Whole Grain Foods, Nutrition, and Preventive Health.
 Their donation also helped establish the Charlee Moore Institute for Nutrition & Wellness at Oregon Health & Science University.